 Francesca was previously a commissioning editor at The Guardian, deputy editor at Blueprint, and editor of ICON.
 In 2012, she founded the editorial and events platform Thinking City.

-Francesca has chaired and spoken on panels at numerous events including Edinburgh International Science Festival, Habitat III, the UK Green Party Spring Conference, SXSWEco, RIBA’s Built Environment Summit, and the London Festival of Architecture.
+Francesca has chaired and spoken on panels at numerous events including Edinburgh International Science Festival, Habitat III, the UK Green Party Spring Conference, SXSWEco and the London Festival of Architecture.
 She has sat on juries for grants and residencies at the Design Museum, British Council and Smart Oxford.

-She has been a mentor on the New Architecture Writers programme, trained journalists at the UN’s Urban Journalism Academy, and been named one of The Planner’s Women of Influence.
+She has been a mentor for Design Can and the New Architecture Writers programme, trained journalists at the UN’s Urban Journalism Academy, and been named one of The Planner’s Women of Influence.
 As well as journalism and editing, Francesca has a professional background in participatory urban design, at make:good.